 So you must not think that these events belong only to the past, and that you who now hear the account of them do not experience anything of the kind.
-It is in you that they all find their spiritual fulfilment.
+It is in you that they all find their spiritual fulfillment.
 You have recently abandoned the darkness of idolatry, and you now desire to come and hear the divine law.
 This is your departure from Egypt.
 When you became a catechumen and began to obey the laws of the Church, you passed through the Red Sea; now at the various stops in the desert, you give time every day to hear the law of God and to see the face of Moses unveiled by the glory of God.

 Mindful, then, of all the mighty works of God, remembering that he divided the sea for you and held back the waters of the river, you will turn to them and say: Why was it, sea, that you fled?
 Jordan, why did you turn back?
 Mountains, why did you skip like rams, and you hills, like young sheep?
-And the word of the Lord will reply: The earth is shaken at the face of the Lord, at the face of the God of Jacob, who turns stones into a pool and rock into springs of water.
+And the word of the Lord will reply: The earth is shaken at the face of the Lord, at the face of the God of Jacob, who turns stones into a pool and rock into springs of water [Psalm 114].

-The early Church saw the sacrament of baptism not only as the crossing of the Red Sea, but also as the crossing of the Jordan into the promised land.
-This reading, used in the Roman Catholic Office of Readings for Wed of the Tenth week of the year, is taken from a homily on Joshua (Hom 4, 1: PG 12, 842-843) by Origen, an early church father who died in 252AD.
+This post on baptism as crossing the Jordan into the Promised Land is used in the Roman Catholic Office of Readings for Wednesday of the Tenth (10th) week of ordinary time with the accompanying biblical reading taken from Joshua 3: 1-17; 4:14-19; 5:10-12.
+It is an excerpt from a homily on Joshua (Hom 4, 1: PG 12, 842-843) by Origen, an early church father who died in 252 AD.